Satiation in Fisher Markets and Approximation of Nash Social Welfare: Rounding Trees with Zero Price Goods

 In this section, we give an algorithm to round trees $T_0 \subseteq B_0 \times G_0$ of the equilibrium $(\x,\p)$ to an integral allocation.
 Recall that in such trees, all goods have price $p_j = 0$ and all buyers reach their cap $c_i$.
 Consider the following procedure which is similar to the procedure in Section \ref{sec:algoNSW}.
 It uses only the allocation $\x$ and does not rely on prices.
 In particular, the only price-based assignment rule is in the preprocessing step, and it can be replaced here with an equivalent, more direct criterion:

+\begin{description} \item[Preprocessing:] It consists of three substeps. \begin{compactenum}[(a)] \item For each zero-price tree component of the allocation graph, assign some agent to be a root node. \item For every good $j$ keep at most one child agent.
+This child agent $i$ must buy the largest amount of $j$ among the child agents (ties are broken arbitrarily) and must receive a utility that is at least half of the total utility, i.e., $u_{ij}x_{ij} > c_i/2$.
+In other words, child agent $i$ is cut off from good $j$ if a sibling buys more of good $j$ (ties are broken arbitrarily) or if $u_{ij}x_{ij} \le c_i/2$. \item Agents whose connection to their parent good is severed in step (b) become roots. \end{compactenum}

-\begin{description} \item[Preprocessing:] For each zero-price tree component, assign some agent to be a root node.
-For each good that has no child-agent, assign it to its parent agent.
-For each good $j$, if it has two or more child agents, then keep only one child agent who buys the largest amount of $j$.
-For every other child agent $i$, delete the edge $(i,j)$ and make $i$ the root node of the newly created tree.
-For each good $j$, if its child-agent $i$ gets at most half of its total utility from $j$, i.e., if $u_{ij}x_{ij} \le c_i/2$, then assign $j$ to its parent agent and make the child agent $i$ the root node of a newly created tree. \item[Rounding:] For each zero-price tree component, do the following recursively: Assign the root agent a child-good $j$ that gives him the maximum value (among all children goods) in the fractional solution.
-Except the subtree rooted at $j$, assign each good to its child-agent in the remaining tree.
-Make the child-agent of good $j$ the root node of the newly created tree. \end{description}
+\item[Rounding:] It consists of two substeps. \begin{compactenum}[(a)] \item Goods with no child agent are assigned to their parent agent. \item For each non-trivial zero-price tree component, do the following recursively: Assign the root agent a child good $j$ that gives him the maximum value (among all children goods) in the fractional solution.
+Except in the subtree rooted at $j$, assign each good to its child agent in the remaining tree.
+Make the child agent of good $j$ the root node of the newly created tree. \end{compactenum} \end{description}

 Prices $p_j$ play a role in exactly two places in Section \ref{sec:algoNSW}.